tiyashapal22/test/project/report.md

 	- When auditing is configured for a NetBackup environment, the following user-initiated actions from NetBackup are recorded and available to view in an audit report: Actions that change the NetBackup configuration.
 	- Examples are policy creation, deletion, and modification, and changing the audit settings.
 	- Actions that change NetBackup run-time objects.
-	- Actions that change NetBackup run-time objects## NetBackup Event Notification Summary - CRITICAL
+	- These actions include initiating a restore job and starting or stopping the audit service.## NetBackup Event Notification Summary - CRITICAL(1603)
 ### Report Short Description
 `A report which displays the summary of server name, severity , priority and count of critical event notifications.`
 ### Information
     Last Updaated  : 29 April, 2024
     Avg Execution Time(recent) : No Data Available